-6.1.2 Unit Alertness Modes in Forts
+Unit Alertness Modes in Forts

-Bou will have two options for the readiness of your troops inside their Fort: They may be ordered into either Alert Mode or Stand Down Mode.
-When in Alert Mode, your Troops and Weapons inside a Fort will immediately Sortie to fight any foe who is attacking either
+Xou will have two options for the readiness of your troops inside their Fort: They may be ordered into either Alert Mode or Stand Down Mode.

+When in Alert Mode, your Troops and Weapons inside a Fort will immediately Sortie to fight any foe who is attacking either their Fort or anything Linked to it.
+If that foe is defeated, your troops will then return to their Fort.

 In this situation, your General will remain behind in the Fort directing operations.
 His leadership abilities will still influence his Troop and the Village to which the Fort is Linked.
 When in Stand Down Mode, your troops and weapons will stay safely behind the walls of your Fort until ordered otherwise.
 This may be a good idea if you are outnumbered and waiting for reinforcements.

-6.1.3 Unit Alertness Modes outside of Forts
+Unit Alertness Modes outside of Forts

-Dutside of the Fort, troops in Alert Mode will behave with the intelligence that you would expect from real soldiers.
+Uside of the Fort, troops in Alert Mode will behave with the intelligence that you would expect from real soldiers.
 They will automatically attack nearby enemy troops, (not civilians), but will not chase them out of the area unless so ordered by you.
 When attacking a structure, they will break off to defend themselves against an enemy attack.
 If they defeat that attack, they will return their attention to the targeted structure.